Get help to classify textiles and which headings and codes to use.

 The maximum length measurement is taken from the highest point on the shoulder seam to the bottom of the hem.

-Classifying suits and ensembles
+Suits and ensembles

 A suit is defined as a set of garments comprising two or three pieces with their outer surfaces made up of identical fabrics.
 The component parts can be: